Darshan528/student/hacks/background.md

 layout: default
 title: Background with Object
 description: Use JavaScript to have an in motion background.
-sprite: /images/platformer/sprites/flying-ufo.png
+sprite: images/platformer/sprites/dog.png
-background: /images/platformer/backgrounds/alien_planet1.jpg
+background: images/platformer/backgrounds/forest for backgorund.webp
-permalink: /background
+permalink: /background5
 ---

 <canvas id="world"></canvas>